-Silence for a moment, then she felt the heavy pressure she'd felt last night.
-Was it only that short a time ago?
+Silence for a moment, the heavy pressure she'd felt last night-was it only that short a time ago?
 The creeping miasma of evil began to wrap itself around her.
 He is dead.
 You are done.

 No!
 She wouldn't believe it.